German Riding Pony

 |Suited for||Leisure, show jumping, sports, dressage, tournaments|

-Like a Big Horse, Only Smaller
+They're Like Big Horses, Just Smaller

 The German Riding Pony is a rather young breed that is quite popular with young riders as an “allrounder” horse.
 It is bigger and more elegant than a Shetland, Dartmoor or Welsh Pony.
 Its physique is slimmer and lighter, its gait very lively, space-consuming and elastic.
 A golden coat, possibly in combination with a white mane, is specifically popular.

-History: Bred for Kids
+Bred for Kids

 The German Riding Pony has been bred as a show horse for children and young people.
 Other ponies are too sturdy and have legs that are too short for this.
 The German Riding Pony has a physique that is similar to a small horse with the same proportions regarding the head, body and legs.
 This enables young riders to train their skills on “genuine” horses right from the start.
 Kids also grow too fast for the smaller ponies, and this is why the German Riding Pony is more popular.

-History: From Small to Large
+They Developed from Small to Large

 The German Riding Pony has developed from English pony breeds, specifically the Welsh pony.
 Arabs, Anglo-Arabs and English thoroughbreds have made the pony larger and more elegant.